Table Of Contents

 For Cord Cutter, the holy grail of television is being able to pick and choose what channels you get every month.
 In early 2015, cord cutters got their wish with Sling TV, an online streaming service that offered a base channel subscription with a whole host of add-on packages for $5.

 At first, Sling TV was the only kid on the block offering ala carte style television to the masses seeking a better cable TV alternative.
 But now Amazon’s streaming service, Amazon Instant Video, has come out with their own set of cord cutting add-ons; which begs the question of which one is better?

 Today we’ll find out as we take a look at what both services have to offer.
 Let’s get started!

 Let’s start with the original add-on service, Sling TV.
-Sling TV has three base packages that you can choose from: the orange package for $20 a month, the blue package for $25 a month, or a combined package for $40 (free trial).
+Sling TV has three base packages that you can choose from: the orange package for $25 a month (includes channels like AMC, HGTV, and ESPN without cable), the blue package for $25 a month (FS1, FOX, and others), or a combined package for $40 (free trial).

 As far as the add-ons go, what’s available to you is dependent on the package you choose.
 For example, when you add the Sports Add-on under the Orange package you get access to ESPNNews but with the Blue package you get the Golf Channel.
 This is a bit of a simplification, but you get the point.

 Now each add-on, with a few exceptions, will cost $5 each.
 The ones that will cost a little more are the premium cable channels; i.e. HBO, Starz, and Cinemax.
 HBO will cost $15, Starz is $9, and Cinemax will cost $10.

 It’s important to note that since Sling TV aims to be a cable TV alternative, so you won’t find sprawling large add-ons packages; each one is meant as a supplement to your chosen television package.
 So if you’re looking for a lot of channels for a little amount of money, you might be a little disappointed.